home previous next

 In summary, TM dogma asserts the following:

-What they don't tell you about during the "Three Nights of Checking" is something called "heavy unstressing" by TMers.
+What they don't tell you about during the "Three Nights of Checking" is something that TMers call "heavy unstressing".
 It is the suffering, often extreme, which according to TM dogma is caused by the release of the deepest and most powerful stresses.
 In fact, it is just the TM dogmatic rationalization for the toxic effects of "too much TM."
 We'll introduce examples of this phenomenon below.

 Periodic re-indoctrination: "You should have your meditation checked regularly"

 One thing they emphasize during the "Three Days of Checking After Initiation" is that you should "have your meditation checked regularly."
-The purpose of "checking" is to reinforce the "you will become deeply relaxed" suggestion, and to reinforce the proper technique of auto-trance-induction, including training in how not to fight the dissociation.
+The purpose of "checking" is to reinforce the suggestion that you will become deeply relaxed, and to reinforce the proper technique of auto-trance-induction, including training in how not to fight the dissociation.
 This is all accomplished via yet another trance induction script called the individual checking procedure (see "Section 1", "Section 2", "Section 3", and the "General Points" on that page, all of which together comprise the "individual checking procedure").

 As with the trance induction scripts used during "personal instruction" and the "three days of checking after initiation", the "individual checking procedure" must be perfectly memorized and recited precisely.
-(In fact, demonstrating rote mastery of all of these many trance induction scripts is the hardest requirement of being a TM teacher!).
+(Demonstrating rote mastery of all of these many trance induction scripts is the hardest requirement of becoming a TM teacher!).
 It is somewhat similar to the "group checking procedure" used each night during the "three days."

 Unlike the other TM trance induction scripts, the "individual checking procedure" can be performed by someone who is not a TM teacher.
 In such a case, the individual is called a "checker."
 Becoming a "checker" is often the first step toward becoming a TM teacher.